Move Semantis: Two Nice Properties

 Copy Semantics as a Fallback for Move Semantics

-If I write an algorithm that internally uses move semantic, I can apply that algorithm on non-copyable types.
+If I write an algorithm that internally uses move semantics, I can apply that algorithm to non-copyable types.
 I have only to change my type MyInt.

 1